FoxTheUnicorn/arcacia/README.md

-# Arcacia - a Pac-man clone
+# Arcacia - A Pac-man clone